 Program Description

 The Connecticut Department of Social Services offers the AFL option under the Connecticut Home Care Program for Elders and the Personal Care Assistance Medicaid waiver programs.
-The eligibility is the same across these programs.
-However, the Personal Care Assistance program is strictly for adults 18-64 years old.
-The benefits offered through Adult Family Living are sufficiently different from the other services available through the waivers that we discuss AFL here as a separate program.

 Under AFL, an elderly individual moves into the home of a family member or friend, or the family member or friend moves into the home of the elderly individual.
 An intermediary agency provides training, quality oversight, and support for the individual working as the caregiver.
 (To be clear, a spouse cannot serve as the caregiver).
 The Connecticut Department of Social Services must accredit the intermediary agency.